Andeveling/Andeveling/README.md

 - Backend development using **Node, Express, Sequelize**
 - Full-stack **PERN** stack  implementation

-## 👀 Estoy interesado en
+## 👀 I'm interested in
-- Estoy interesado en mejorar mis habilidades como frontend developer
+- Improve my skills as a frontend developer.
 - Learn new skills in web developer Front-end and blockchain technology.

-## 📫 Contactame
+## 📫 Contact
 - Twitter - [@andeveling](https://twitter.com/Andeveling)
 - LinkedIn - [Fabián Andrés Parra Sánchez](https://www.linkedin.com/in/fabi%C3%A1n-andr%C3%A9s-parra-s%C3%A1nchez-0a267a18a/)
-- mail - andeveling@gmail.com
+- email - andeveling@gmail.com

 ---
 ⭐️ From [gc-codes](https://github.com/gc-codes)